 You can recycle your old phone at a 2°, Vodafone or Spark store.
-IT Recycla in Lower Hutt will also accept them.
+'Recycling for Charity' and IT Recycla in Lower Hutt will also accept them.

-Some kinds of paint can be to Resenes Colorshop at 1036 Fergusson Drive, Upper Hutt, Dulux store Rutherford Street, Lower Hutt or at Bunnings 235 Cambridge Terrace, Naenae
+Some kinds of paint can be taken to Resenes Colorshop (1036 Fergusson Drive, Upper Hutt) or at Dulux (Rutherford Street, Lower Hutt).

 - Commercial products or chemicals